Prince-74/Prince-74/README.md

 # Hi, I'm Prince Goyal! 👋

 Welcome to my GitHub profile!
-I am a passionate **B.Tech 3rd-year student in Computer Science and Engineering (AI & ML)** at the Meerut Institute of Engineering and Technology, graduating in 2026.
+I am a passionate **B.Tech Final year student in Computer Science and Engineering (AI & ML)** at the Meerut Institute of Engineering and Technology, graduating in 2026.
 I aim to become a skilled **software engineer**, with expertise in backend development and an interest in machine learning and AI-driven projects.

 ---